AlchlcDvl/TownOfUsReworked/README.md

 ## Detective
 ### **Alignment: Crew (Investigative)**

 The Detective can examine other players for suspicious behavior.
 If the examined player has killed recently, the Detective will be alerted about it.
-The Detect can also see the footprints of players.
+The Detective can also see the footprints of players.
 All footprints disappear after a set amount of time and only the Detective can see them.

 ### Game Options